Inflation at the End of 2025: Constraints on $r$ and $n_s$ Using the Latest CMB and BAO Data: Results

 The SPA constraint on \ns{} is correlated at the $31\%$ level with \taureio{} and is as such sensitive to the prior chosen for the latter.
 Using a symmetrised \texttt{Sroll2} prior of $\mathcal{N}\sim(0.0566, 0.0058^2)$ \citep{louis25, sroll2} instead of our baseline choice, we find $\ns{} = 0.9691\,\pm\,0.0033$; the \ns{} central value shifts upward by approximately $0.3\,\sigma$, where $\sigma$ is the width of the baseline \ns{} posterior.
 Completely removing the prior on \taureio{} leads to a constraint of $\taureio{} = 0.076\,\pm\,0.014$ (in line with the findings of \citet{camphuis25}).
 As expected from the correlation of \taureio{} and \ns{}, in response the \ns{} posterior shifts towards larger values and widens to $\ns{} = 0.9722\,\pm\,0.0041$.
-While raising the optical depth to reionisation to around $0.09$ (and consequently \ns{} to $\sim 0.9746$) is interesting in the context of neutrino mass constraints, such a high value is at odds with the \planck{} low-E data and there exists no known systematic effect in this measurement large enough to explain a shift of this size \citep{planck18-6, craig24, green25, sailer25, jhaveri25, camphuis25}.\footnote{See also \S IV of \citet{mcdonough25} for a discussion of \ns{} constraints from ACT data with a \taureio{} prior centred on $0.11$.}
+While raising the optical depth to reionisation to around $0.09$ (and consequently \ns{} to $\sim 0.9746$) is interesting in the context of neutrino mass constraints, such a high value is at odds with the \planck{} low-E data and there exists no known systematic effect in this measurement large enough to explain a shift of this size \citep{planck18-6, craig24, green25, sailer25, jhaveri25, camphuis25}.\footnote{See also \S IV of \citet{mcdonough25} for a discussion of \ns{} constraints from ACT data with a \taureio{} prior centred on $0.11$.} Moreover, the combination of data from the CLASS telescope and the WMAP satellite does not support such a high value of \taureio{} either ($\taureio{} < 0.07$ at $95\%$ confidence) \citep{li25}.

 We now add DESI to the CMB data.
 For the SPA+BK+DESI combination we report: